-- 12.3 For the secure destruction of computer media this is normally undertaken by IT experts using software called Webroot Washer which formats media and hard discs to military standard DOD 5220.22-M and is very secure. - 12.4 The destruction of records is normally undertaken on site or by an approved contractor.
+- 12.1 The destruction of records is an irreversible act.
+Many records contain sensitive and/or confidential information and their destruction must be undertaken in secure locations and proof of secure destruction may be required.
+Destruction of all records, regardless of the media, should be conducted in a secure manner to ensure there are safeguards against accidental loss or disclosure. - 12.2 The destruction of records is normally undertaken on site or by an approved contractor.
 There should be a formal contract between the contractor/supplier and St Oswald's Hospice Ltd and St Oswald's Hospice Promotions Ltd to detail the security and confidentiality requirements associated with transportation and destruction of confidential information.
 Proof of destruction should be provided in the form of a certificate.
 A register of destruction should be kept by St Oswald's Hospice Ltd and St Oswald's Hospice Promotions Ltd as an audit trail.